#color_dusk

 Loop Earplugs as a prevention method

 Can earplugs help with tinnitus?
 Well, if you suffer from tinnitus, it’s not recommended that you block out noises completely.
 That can actually make your tinnitus worse when you are exposed to loud noises.
-But noise canceling earplugs for tinnitus can be a great tool to help you protect your hearing – which can reduce your risk of developing tinnitus in the first place.
+But certified earplugs are a great tool to help you protect your hearing from excessive volume in loud environments.

 One of the most common causes of tinnitus is hearing loss – and while some hearing loss can’t be prevented, much of it can.
 It’s important, then, to be mindful of the levels of noise you’re exposed to and take action to protect your ears, both at concerts and on a daily basis.
 Audiologist Dr Kathleen suggests that earplugs for tinnitus are a simple way of doing this.
 She explains: